-The Ida V. Moffett School of Nursing believes in the importance of service and community outreach.
-Through the faith community nursing program, the nursing school offers training and support for individuals interested in faith community nursing.
+Samford University's College for Faith and Health believes in the importance of service and community outreach.
+Through the faith community nursing program, the center partners with Ida Moffett School of Nursing to offer training and support for individuals interested in faith community nursing.

 What is Faith Community Nursing?

 Faith community nursing is a recognized specialty practice, according to the American Nursing Association, and a professional model of health ministry.
 It is a practice that focuses on the intentional care of the spirit, while promoting wholistic health and preventative care.

 Most importantly, faith community nurses integrate faith and health to help parishioners lead healthier lives, physically and spiritually.
 Through education and collaboration with other community resources, these specialized nurses help people understand their own health issues and take proactive steps to greater health.